-How is this different from a sales methodology?
+How is a sales process different from a sales methodology?

 For example, consultative selling focuses on the consultation aspect of closing deals by asking the right questions and discussing solutions that will work best for your client based off their needs at hand before you even start marketing your offer in order create an opportunity ecosystem where new business can thrive.

 A well-structured, sequentially delivered sales process is the key to an effective and efficient customer journey that will increase their lifetime value.
-The process doesn’t have to be overly complicated, but it needs to include the following:
+A sales process doesn’t have to be overly complicated, but it needs to include the following:

 Determining Buyer Communication Style

 While being knowledgeable about your potential client’s business and their possible needs is vital, it is no longer enough.
 Your sellers need to be able to quickly identify a buyer’s communication style

 so that they can adapt their own communication and effectively build trust with the client.
 Does the buyer prefer small talk or do they get straight down to business?
 Do they like knowing all of the intricate details or are they more comfortable with bigger picture information to inform their decision making?
 Knowing the answers to these types of questions, and figuring it out quickly, will go a long way to building rapport and closing the deal.

 If you’ve been in sales for a while, you know that it is often the case that your client is aware of a problem but does not always know the exact root of the problem.
 For example, they know that their manufacturing process could be more efficient, and they are having some issues with on time delivery.
 But they either aren’t sure of the root of the issue or they think it’s caused by one thing while really there are other issues at play.
 To get to the root of your customer’s challenges, you need a questioning strategy that your sales team will devote time and attention to.
 This can further your goal of having your reps seen as trusted partners rather than just another salesperson on a buyer’s calendar.